YahyaMohamedBakr/tawarly-registration-login/README.md

 == Installation ==
-Installing Kamerpower WP Custom Login & Registration (Lightweight plugin for Wordpress) is just like any other WordPress plugin.
+Installing tawarly WP Custom Login & Registration (Lightweight plugin for Wordpress) is just like any other WordPress plugin.
 Navigate to your WordPress “Plugins” page, inside of your WordPress dashboard, and follow these instructions:

-In the search field enter \"Kamerpower WP Custom Login & Registration\".
+In the search field enter \"tawarly WP Custom Login & Registration\".
 Click \"Search Plugins\", or hit Enter.
-Select \"Kamerpower WP Custom Login & Registration\" and click either \"Details\" or \"Install Now\".
+Select \"tawarly WP Custom Login & Registration\" and click either \"Details\" or \"Install Now\".
 Once installed, click \"Activate\".

 OR

 1. Download the zip file from wordpress.org
-2. Unzip kamerpower-registration-login.zip
+2. Unzip tawarly-registration-login.zip
-3. Upload all the files to the /wp-content/plugins/kamerpower-registration-login
+3. Upload all the files to the /wp-content/plugins/tawarly-registration-login
 4. Activate the plugin through the \'Plugins\' menu in WordPress.